cassieeric/git_learn/readme.txt

 Git is a distributed version control system.
-Git is a free softwore.
+Git is free softwore under the GPL.